How to migrate your wordpress to tumblr. Including images and comments.

 Convert your xml file on this website to a file fit for importing into blogger.

 This doesn’t work for files bigger than 1MB.
 If that’s the case then you can either convert the file on your own machine using this sourcecode on google code.
-Or you can follow the instructions under step 3 on this blog post.

 - Create a new blog on blogger.com.